gurdalertek/SwapGasFees/README.md

 - For the **backend**, the above data extraction tools can be tested, and the one that provides the fastest and most reliable results can be selected.
 - For the **frontend**, the easiest thing to do would be to fork the Uniswap front-end code and do modifications on that.
 - For **visualizations**, as mentioned earlier, the most suitable library is thought to be [D3.js](https://d3js.org/).
-The [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) at [Observable HQ](https://observablehq.com/@d3/) provides source codes for all the essential charts, that can be used in the SwapGasFees app.
+The [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) at [Observable HQ](https://observablehq.com/@d3/) provides sample source codes for all the essential charts, that can be used in the SwapGasFees app.

 ## Author